 There is also an offence of assault with an intent to rob, which covers the circumstance where the accused had the intent of permanently depriving the victim of an item of property but did not actually steal from them.

 How we can help you

-If you have been charged with a robbery offence, it is important to obtain legal advice as soon as possible The Criminal team at Coutts has the expertise to provide clear advice on what to do next ensuring you get a favorable outcome when defending a robbery charge.
+If you have been charged with a robbery offence, it is important to obtain legal advice as soon as possible The NSW criminal lawyers team at Coutts Lawyers & Conveyancers has the expertise to provide clear advice on what to do next ensuring you get a favorable outcome when defending a robbery charge.